Innovative teacher recruitment plan by Aberdeenshire Council

 Aberdeenshire Council's Head of Education, Policy and Resources, Wilfred Weir added : "This presents us with an opportunity to attract quality probationer teachers to a teaching role in one of our schools, helping us to fill much-needed vacancies and ensure that our schools have the appropriate levels of teachers to continue to meet our high standards."

 He added: "This overseas campaign will supplement our on-going and significant efforts to attract candidates to the area using more traditional methods of recruitment."

-After the first year, the overseas teachers will have the opportunity to seek full time employment in Aberdeenshire if they wish, subject to visa requirements.'No surprise'
+After the first year, the overseas teachers will have the opportunity to seek full time employment in Aberdeenshire if they wish, subject to visa requirements.